Sakuralbj/CNCF-GSoC/Arena/User_guide.md

 ```

-Once this command is triggered, one Kubernetes service will be created to expose gRPC and RESTful APIs of mnist model.
+Once this command is triggered, one Kubernetes service will be created to expose gRPC and RESTful APIs of mnist model.The task will assume the same gpus as it request.

 3.2\.
 Submit tensorflow serving job with GPUMemory